rajch/weave-endpoint/README.md

   configuring the addon as a static pod.
 * `WEAVE_METRICS_ADDR` - address and port that the Weave Net daemon will serve Prometheus-style metrics on (defaults to 0.0.0.0:6782)
+*  `WEAVE_PASSWORD` - shared key to use during session key generation to encrypt traffic between peers. *It is recommended that you use the `password-secret` parameter defined above instead*.
 * `WEAVE_STATUS_ADDR` - address and port that the Weave Net daemon will serve status requests on (defaults to disabled)
 * `WEAVE_MTU` - Weave Net defaults to 1376 bytes, but you can set a